-3. As the first best of have I created, I who who am Ahura Mazda, created Airyana Vaêjo of good capability; thereupon in opposition, to him Angra Mainyus, the death-dealing, cre-ated a mighty serpent and snow, the work of . . .
+3. As the first best of regions and countries Is who am Ahura Mazda, created Airyana Vaêjo of good capability; thereupon in opposition, to him Angra Mainyus, the death-dealing, created a mighty serpent and snow, the work of the Daêyas.

-the river and winter, a work of the Daévas.
+the river and winter, a work of the Daêvas.

-4. There are ten winter months there, two summer months ; and those are cold for the waters, cold for the earth, cold for the trees.
+4. There are ten winter months there, two summer months ;o and those are cold for the waters, cold for the earth, cold for the trees.
 Winter falls there, with the worst of its plagues.

-N.B.-Darmesteter states in a note that after summer months the Vendidad Sådah adds, " It is known that [in the ordinary course of nature] there are seven months of summer and five of winter."
+• N. B.-Darmesteter states in a note that after summer months the Vendidad Sâdah adds, "It is known that [in the ordinary eourse of nature] there are seven months of summer and five of winter."